hatfieldlibrary/tagger-2/README.md

  * All collections
  * The Collections in an Area
  * The Collections in a Collection Group
- * The Collections in an Area by Subject Tag
+ * The Collections by Subject Tag

 Tagger persists information in a Mysql/MariaDb database.